Coinio/cosmic-ext-applet-vitals/README.md

 * Calculate the maximum width of the labels so the indicators don't expand / contract
 * Improve the vertical layout
-* Dynamically colour the icons based on the theme accent colours
 * Add configurable units KiBs/MiBs/GiBs or progressively change units depending on how large / small reading is
 * Better logging into journalctl